 Real test results (finally!)

 Using the new supply voltage values, new code on the penlift board, new code on the test driver Arduino, the 3d version of the independent receiver, and clamping the LED on the edge of the bench looking out so there wouldn’t be any possibility of unintended reflections, I did some tests.
 Finally.
-To keep from frying the LED’s resistor (oops), I quit the 50% DC tests early.
+To keep from further frying the LED’s resistor (oops), I quit the 50% DC tests early.
+(I really need to remember to consider power more consistently in electronics hacks.
+As well as thermal effects in chemical hacks.)

 The new sensor (with new “as continuous as I dared” pulse stream) worked, but not great.
 Its LED was constant brightness (and blinking at ~10Hz), but gently started to dim as it reached max range.
 Then it went out.
 I tried to gauge where it just started to dim (what a terrible indication!) and moved just a little closer for the official range.
 Uncertainty was a couple of inches.
 Ugh.